Shopify is the foundation on which some of the world’s most successful ecommerce businesses have been laid.

-Its e-commerce platform gives merchants the ability to quickly launch their online retail business and start reaching customers anywhere in the world.
+Its ecommerce platform gives merchants the ability to quickly launch their online retail business and start reaching customers anywhere in the world.
+Not to mention, the Shopify App Store allows merchants to add on more sophisticated functionalities without even needing to code.

 Today, more than a million independent businesses use it, while an astonishing 3.6 million global jobs are supported by Shopify merchants.